qsnjason/qsnjsclient/README.md

 qsnjsclient
 ===

+Javascript QSN API client by Quantitative Signals Network. https://www.quantsig.net

-The QSN Javascript Client implements the QSN websocket messaging API.
-Client methods provide access to model data, BBS messaging, and platform notifications.
-This client exposes an event model with internal caching, providing realtime access to the QSN platform within HTML5 browsers.
+This client implements the QSN websocket messaging API.
+Access to model data, BBS messaging, and platform notifications are provided.
+The client exposes an event model with internal caching, providing realtime access to the QSN platform within HTML5 browsers.

 This client requires the jsSHA library. https://github.com/Caligatio/jsSHA.git